openfaas/docs/README.md

 ## Published page

-This page is published through the use of `mkdocs` and is hosted on https://netlify.com/ with an SSL cert from LetsEncrypt.
+This page is published through the use of `mkdocs` and is hosted on https://netlify.com/ with a TLS cert from LetsEncrypt.

 * https://docs.openfaas.com/